directus/directus/docs/guides/installation/digitalocean-app-platform.md

 ## 1. Setup a repo on GitHub

-See the doc on [installing Directus manually](/guides/installation/manual) to learn how to configure this repo
+See the doc on [installing Directus manually](/guides/installation/manual) to learn how to configure this repo.

+## 2. Sign up for a DigitalOcean account

+Create your DigitalOcean account — [get $100 of free credit](https://m.do.co/c/4c0b6062c16e) by using our referral link.

-## 2. Create a Managed Database instance
+## 3. Create a Managed Database instance

 We recommend using Postgres 12.
 The exact size and need for a replica depends on your usage and project requirements.

-## 3. Create a new App using your previously created repo
+## 4. Create a new App using your previously created repo

 Make sure to select the database you created in step 2 during the configuration wizard.

-## 4. Configure the environment variables
+## 5. Configure the environment variables

 See [Environment Variables](/reference/environment-variables) for all available environment variables.